flux-framework/flux-core/doc/man3/flux_kvs_copy.rst

 DESCRIPTION
 ===========

-:func:`flux_kvs_copy` sends a request via handle *h* to the KVS service to look up the directory entry of *srckey*.
-Upon receipt of the response, it then sends another request to commit a duplicate at *dstkey*.
+:func:`flux_kvs_copy` sends a request via handle :var:`h` to the KVS service to look up the directory entry of :var:`srckey`.
+Upon receipt of the response, it then sends another request to commit a duplicate at :var:`dstkey`.
-*commit_flags* are passed through to the commit operation.
+:var:`commit_flags` are passed through to the commit operation.
 See the FLAGS section of :man3:`flux_kvs_commit`.

-The net effect is that all content below *srckey* is copied to *dstkey*.
+The net effect is that all content below :var:`srckey` is copied to :var:`dstkey`.
 Due to the hash tree organization of the KVS name space, only the directory entry needs to be duplicated to create a new, fully independent deep copy of the original data.

-:func:`flux_kvs_move` first performs a :func:`flux_kvs_copy`, then sends a commit request to unlink *srckey*. *commit_flags* are passed through to the commit within :func:`flux_kvs_copy`, and to the commit which performs the unlink.
+:func:`flux_kvs_move` first performs a :func:`flux_kvs_copy`, then sends a commit request to unlink :var:`srckey`. :var:`commit_flags` are passed through to the commit within :func:`flux_kvs_copy`, and to the commit which performs the unlink.

 :func:`flux_kvs_copy` and :func:`flux_kvs_move` are capable of working across